tududes/web-sophon/README.md

 1. **Configure LLM API**: Enter your OpenAI API URL and key in Settings tab
 2. **Test Configuration**: Use "Test Configuration" button to verify connection
 3. **Define Fields**: Add evaluation criteria in Fields tab with descriptions
-4. **Enable Domain**: Toggle "Enable for this domain" in Capture tab
+4. **Configure Capture**: In Capture tab, enable domain and set capture preferences
+5. **Enable Previous Context**: Ensure "Use Previous Evaluation Context" is ON (default)
-5. **Capture**: Click "Capture Now" to test or enable automatic intervals
+6. **Test**: Click "Capture Now" to test or enable automatic intervals

 ## Architecture